liam-wiltshire/talks/hackthesystem/content.md

 - Guessing at every possible serialized object that _might_ have a vulnerable `__destruct()` or `__wakeup()` isn't practical
 - But what about commonly used code?
 PHP libraries that are installed on thousands of codebases?
- - Trying to create these exploits manually would be a huge amount of work
+  - Trying to create these exploits manually would still be a huge amount of work
   - Thankfully (for them), they don't need to!

 ???

 - Now, in reality, an attacker isn't going to try to 'guess' at completely unknown classes that _might_ be able to be exploited
   - Wouldn't make sense from a cost/benefit point of view
 - Knowing the source code makes this much easier - and with open source libraries that are installed on thousands of applications, that is a good potential source of vectors
+  - If an attacker can use the same exploit on many sites, that's great for them
   - Even better for the attackers, there are tools that will do most of the work for them!